-This level of knowledge is typically acquired through the successful completion of a Canadian Diagnostic Medical Sonography Program from an accredited facility.
+This level of knowledge is typically acquired through the successful completion of a Canadian Diagnostic Medical Sonography Program from an accredited facility, plus 2 years of related experience including first, second and third trimester obstetrical exams.

 Equivalent combinations of education and experience will be considered.